Preschooler Cyberbullying: Understanding and Preventing Online Harassment in Early Childhood

 Prevention is key when it comes to cyberbullying.
 Here are some steps that parents, caregivers, and educators can take to prevent preschooler cyberbullying:

-d.
-Model positive online behaviour.
-Preschoolers learn by example, so it’s important for adults to model positive online behaviour and treat others with respect and kindness.
+• Model positive online behavior.
+Preschoolers learn by example, so it’s important for adults to model positive online behavior and treat others with respect and kindness.

 Supporting Preschoolers Who Have Been Cyberbullied